 I used to write about green building and green homes regularly for one of my clients and living small would come up often.
-I’m a big advocate of small homes; or well, I suppose “enough” home not technically small.
-I think you need what you need, but why have more space, you know.
+I’m a big advocate of small homes.
+Or technically, “having enough home” for your needs.
+You need what you need, but why have more space, you know.

-Oddly, when I used to write about small houses or living smaller not larger, I’d get reader comments such as, “You’re so stupid – you’re just saying live small because you’re poor and jealous of rich people with big houses.”
-Um, yeah I’m so jealous of the McMansion lifestyle (not) and also, what a lame issue to get hyped up over.
+When I used to write about small houses or living smaller not larger, I’d get reader comments such as, “You’re stupid – you’re just saying live small because you’re poor and jealous of rich people with big houses.”
+Um, yeah I’m so jealous of the McMansion lifestyle.
+Also, what a lame issue to get hyped up over.
 I’m not sure why the issue of living with less in a smaller home irks some people, but it seemingly does.

 Small homes are so much better for the environment than large homes.
 Why?